 For more information, visit the Shell GitHub project.

 OpenWhisk is a new serverless computing ability that fills an important gap in the IBM cloud portfolio.
 It offers a simple yet composable programming model for cloud, web and mobile development.
 Whisk frees developers from the burden of managing backend processing systems and affords them a greater opportunity to focus on delivering business value and exceptional user experiences.
-It is available an experimental service on Bluemix.
+It powers the IBM Serverless offering called Cloud Functions.
 You can also get the code and run it yourself from our GitHub project.

 For more information, visit the OpenWhisk developer webpage.